 Today more than 20,000 people are buried in the Montmartre Cemetery, under some of the most elegant and beautifully designed monuments.
 The site is a surprisingly popular destination for history lovers since it is the final resting place of many famous French personalities and international figures who lived and worked in Paris.

 Are you planning to visit Paris?
-In this article, you will find information about the Montmartre Cemetery: from interesting facts to opening hours, entry fee and more.
+In this article, you will find useful information about the Montmartre Cemetery: from interesting facts to opening hours, entry fee and more.
+Note: This is not a sponsored article, it includes purely my personal experience.
+All photos were taken by me.

 Visiting the Montmartre Cemetery